 Gear Range

 We’ve been used to “standard” gears on road bikes for a long time.
-But as the picture below shows, SRAM has changed the game with their X-range gearing.
+However, as the picture below shows, SRAM has changed the game with its X-range gearing.

 In fact, it was designed so you don’t need to shift the front chainring as often.
-SRAM achieved this by making it smaller but, at the same time, increasing the gear range of the cassette.
+SRAM achieved this by making it smaller while increasing the cassette’s gear range.

 To give you a complete overview, here’s a table displaying the available chainring and cassette options: